LucianoBestia/dodrio_multi_component/README.md

 The Makefile.toml is prepared for Windows with Chrome.

 ## server and run
+Go into a subfolder for a single approach and
 `cargo make`
 Sometimes you need to refresh the webpage in the browser, to get the new wasm.
 ## VSCode